Defendant in Feeding Our Future trial testifies he distributed ‘tons’ of food

 Thursday was the final day of testimony in the high-profile six-week trial.
 Attorneys will give their closing arguments Friday and Monday before the jury starts deliberations.

-The trial is the first one in a broader FBI investigation that's led to charges against 70 people accused of stealing money meant to fund meals for kids in need during the COVID-19 pandemic.
-Prosecutors say it's one of the largest pandemic-related fraud cases in the U.S., with more than $250 million stolen from U.S. Department of Agriculture reimbursements given to schools, daycares and nonprofits for feeding low-income children after school and during the summer.
+The trial is the first one in a broader FBI investigation that has led to charges against 70 people accused of stealing money meant to fund meals for kids in need during the COVID-19 pandemic.
+Prosecutors say it's one of the largest pandemic-related fraud cases in the U.S., with more than $250 million stolen from U.S. Department of Agriculture reimbursements given to schools, day cares and nonprofits for feeding low-income children after school and during the summer.

 Prosecutors allege the defendants created shell companies to launder money disguised as consulting fees, submitted rosters of made-up children's names and inflated meal claims to receive more than $40 million for 18 million meals at food sites across the state.